Driver's licenses for illegal immigrants in the United States

+Data is up to date as of 1 January 2026.

-As of October 1, 2023, 19 U.S. states, the District of Columbia, and Puerto Rico issue driver's licenses or permits to some or all of the undocumented population residing within their state or territory.
+As of January 2026, 19 U.S. states, the District of Columbia, and Puerto Rico issue driver's licenses or permits to some or all of the illegal immigrant populations residing within their state or territory.
 State laws permitting this are on the books in California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont, Virginia, and Washington.

 California

 In the state of California, obtaining a driver's license did not require proof of legal presence before the early 1990s.
 However, California blocked off this access in 1991 by asking all driver license applicants to provide proof of citizenship.
 Two years later, California explicitly committed to requiring proof of legal presence for state issued driver's licenses by passing Senate Bill 976.
 Under SB 976 anyone requesting a driver's license from the Department of Motor Vehicles (DMV) needed to provide proof of lawful presence in the United States.

 The more stringent requirements did not sit well with some of California's state legislators.
 Gil Cedillo, for example, chipped away at SB 976, an attempt to remove the legal presence requirement in California for state issued driver's licenses.
 In 2003, one of Cedillo's proposals (Senate Bill 60) gained significant support in California's State legislature, was signed by former Governor Gray Davis, but did not become law.
 According to Tang (2018), Cedillo decided to scrap the bill because Governor Davis, who had signed the bill, was dealing with a gubernatorial recall election.
 Between 2006 and 2012, Cedillo continued the fight to remove the legal presence requirement.
 However, then-Governor Arnold Schwarzenegger vetoed efforts those bills supported by state legislators such as Cedillo during his term as governor (November 17, 2003 – January 3, 2011).